 However, the origin of these enhancements remains unclear at present.
-This presents us with an excellent opportunity to explore and identify the predicted characterized energy spectrum of higher vector charmonium.
-Accordingly, the information of the characterized energy level structures are summarized in Table \ref{tab:inf}.
+This presents us with an excellent opportunity to identify the predicted characterized energy spectrum of higher vector charmonium.

-Referring to Table \ref{tab:inf}, it can be known that within the experimental energy range, there are four distinct underlying charmonium structures, in addition to the well-established charmonium state $\psi(4160)$.
-The presence of multiple resonances and their interference can often lead to a serious multiple solutions problem in concrete analyses \cite{Yuan:2009gd,Zhu:2011ha,Bai:2019jrb}, which has to be carefully considered here.
+{ Within the experimentally measured energy range, the unquenched potential model predicted four distinct underlying charmonium structures \cite{Wang:2019mhs}, in addition to the well-established charmonium state $\psi(4160)$. } The presence of multiple resonances and their interference can often lead to a serious multiple solutions problem in concrete analyses \cite{Yuan:2009gd,Zhu:2011ha,Bai:2019jrb}, which has to be carefully considered here.
 Starting from a general amplitude function in Eq. (\ref{eq2}), it can be written as

 where $D(s)$ is the direct amplitude function involving the energy-dependent term and $B_k(s)=B(s,m_k,\Gamma_k)=(s-p_k)^{-1}$ with $p_k=m_k^2-im_k\Gamma_k$.
 If the amplitude function $\mathcal{A}(s)$ has a series of zero points $\{x_m\}$ after making an analytical continuation of $s$ in the complex plane, by applying the Weierstrass factorization theorem \cite{Knopp}, it can be factorized as